psu-psychology/psych-260/assignments/paper-assignment.md

 3. In a concluding paragraph, discuss why the new discovery or issue covered in the article is important and interesting, and what questions about the topic remain to be answered.
 In other words, why should a general audience care about this topic, and what do we still need to know?
 4. If your non-textbook references are unavailable online, submit printed paper copies.
 5. Your paper should be about two to four pages in length, using double-spacing, margins no smaller than 1" and a 12 point typeface.
 This is approximately 500-1,000 words.
-6. ERIN OR I WILL BE HAPPY TO DISCUSS POSSIBLE ARTICLES AND TOPICS WITH YOU.
+6. ALEX OR I WILL BE HAPPY TO DISCUSS POSSIBLE ARTICLES AND TOPICS WITH YOU.

 ## How to submit

-Send a message via ANGEL to Dr. Gilmore and the TA, Erin Guty.
+Send an email to Dr. Gilmore and the TA, Alex Mattern.
 Attach your paper with the message.

 ## Sources

 You may use your textbook or other reference materials as additional resources.
 When mentioning a finding that appears in your textbook or another source, please cite the source using the APA Publication Manual format — e.g. (Gilmore & Cohen, 2003).
 If you use sources other than your textbook, provide a full bibliographic reference at the end of your paper.

+## Tips for success

+- Always use page numbers.
+- Make sure that your essay has an introductory and concluding paragraph.